God's Glory Cloud Is Moving | God's Divine Guidance to His People

 Exodus 13:17-22 ...[18a]
 So God led the people around by the desert road toward the Red Sea....
 After leaving Succoth they camped at Etham on the edge of the desert.
 By day the Lord went ahead of them in a pillar of cloud to guide them on their way and by night in a pillar of fire to give them light, so that they could travel by day or night.
 Neither the pillar of cloud by day nor the pillar of fire by night left its place in front of the people.

-•• It was not simply a cloud, but rather it was the Lord going “ahead of them in a pillar of cloud.”
-When the cloud of God was moving, it meant that God was moving.
+•• It was not simply a cloud, but rather it was the Lord going “ahead of them" in a pillar of cloud and fire.
+When that pillar of God was moving, it meant that God was moving.
 For what purposes?

 •• “to guide them on their way”

-•• The appropriate place for the pillar of cloud/fire was “in front of the people.”
+- •• The appropriate place for the pillar of cloud and fire was “in front of the people.”

 Exodus 14:8,19-20 The Lord hardened the heart of Pharaoh king of Egypt, so that he pursued the Israelites, who were marching out boldly....
 Then the angel of God, who had been traveling in front of Israel’s army, withdrew and went behind them.
 The pillar of cloud also moved from in front and stood behind them, coming between the armies of Egypt and Israel.
 Throughout the night the cloud brought darkness to the one side and light to the other side; so neither went near the other all night long.

-•• [19f] Sometimes the cloud (the Lord’s presence) moves around “behind” us to shield us from our enemies.
+- •• [19f] Sometimes the glory cloud (the Lord’s presence) moves around “behind” us to shield us from our enemies.

 •• And as the cloud did, sometimes the Lord’s presence brings us light and them darkness — “darkness to the one side and light to the other”.